ontolex/frequency-attestation-corpus-information/index.md

 </div>

 > "Lexicographers use examples to support their analysis of the headword.
 The examples can either be authentic (exact quotations), adapted (modified versions of authentic examples) or invented examples.
 Authentic examples are attributed quotations (citations), which not only elucidate meaning and illustrate features of the headword (spelling, syntax, collocation, register etc.), but also function as attestations and are used provide evidence of the existence of a headword.
-We therefore call these examples “attestations”."
+We therefore call these examples Â“attestationsÂ”."
 (Depuydt and de Does 2018)

 <div class="entity">